bhargavachary/bhargavachary.github.io/_posts/2025-06-21-the-future-age-ai.md

 ---
-title: "The Future of Life, Work, and Wealth in the Age of AI (2025–2050)"
+title: "The Future of Life, Work, and Wealth in the Age of AI"
 categories:
   - Society
   - Technology